JuanitoFatas/opsworks-cookbooks/README.md

 - Find Use custom Chef cookbooks section
 - Toggle the radio, and enter information.

-<small>Note 'Repository URL' needs to be `git@github.com:owner/repo.git`.
+  Note 'Repository URL' needs to be `git@github.com:owner/repo.git`.
   Berkshelf enable you to specify cookbooks from multiple Repositories (Chef 11.10 only).

-Click 'Save'!</small>
+- Click 'Save'!